Ahmad-Mukhtar/Project-Notifier/README.md

 - Modify the `config.py` file to specify your Upwork filter criteria and notification settings.
 - Adjust the script's timing and frequency in `scheduler.py` to suit your preferences.

-## Contributing:

-We welcome contributions!
-If you'd like to enhance this project, please:

-1. Fork the repository.
-2. Create a new branch (e.g., `git checkout -b feature/your-feature`).
-3. Commit your changes (e.g., `git commit -m 'Add some feature'`).
-4. Push to the branch (e.g., `git push origin feature/your-feature`).
-5. Create a new Pull Request.